kevcoin1/yumcoin/README.md

 yumcoin
 =======

-Alt-coin dedicated to food and wine
+Crypto currency dedicated to food and wine